nuprl/10PL/mf-s-list.md

 Books You Should Know Before You Start
 --------------------------------------

+One of:

-Krishnamurthi.
+* Krishnamurthi.
 Programming Languages: Applications and Implementations.
 [url](https://cs.brown.edu/~sk/Publications/Books/ProgLangs/2007-04-26/)

-or
-Friedman and Wand.
+* Friedman and Wand.
 Essentials of Programming Languages.
 [url](http://www.eopl3.com)